jiawen/libcgt/README.txt

 This is "libcgt", my library of computer graphics tools, which I hope you will find useful.

-It has been tested fairly extensively on Windows 8.1 x64 only.
-I now target x64 exclusively.
+It targets Windows 8.1+ and 10, OS X Yosemite, and Android (armeabi-v7a and arm64-v8a).
+It has only been extensively tested on Windows x64.

 Build system:

+Desktop:

 libcgt uses CMake 3.1.
 qmake is now in legacy mode and not really tested.
 It will be removed soon.